Survivalism: A Skills Based Initiation Culture Into A Deep Connection With Nature.

 Wishing For The Collapse Of Western Industrial Civilisation

-While this Tinder Box might be a beautiful piece of workmanship, it is primarily for demonstrating Iron Age Fire (Pre-Roman Celts, to 120 invention of the chemical match), 3000 years of fire lighting history, mostly lost.
+While this Tinder Box might be a beautiful piece of workmanship, it is primarily for demonstrating Iron Age Fire (Pre-Roman Celts, to 120 years ago, the invention of the chemical match), 3000 years of fire lighting history, mostly lost.

 Coupled with this set-up and that under these conditions, it is a guaranteed fire, whatever the state of the wood.